PEPR Will count

 • CEA-LETI

-• Institute for Electronics, Microelectronics and Nanotechnology
+• The Institute of Electronics, Microelectronics, and Nanotechnology

 • Charles Coulomb Laboratory, UMR 5221

-• Material-System Integration Laboratory, UMR 5218
+• Laboratory for Material-System Integration, UMR 5218